 How many coats do you really need?

-Always buy the highest quality you can afford unless the coat is just intended for fun, i.e. this winter season’s It trend that you can’t resist and that you are ok with to toss after the season is over or the coat starts looking shabby, what ever comes first.
+Always buy the highest quality you can afford unless the coat is intended for fun, i.e. this winter season’s It trend that you can’t resist.
+Make sure that you are ok with tossing after the season is over or the coat starts looking shabby, whatever comes first.

-Keep in mind that the simpler a coat the more versatile it will be, and the longer it will look ageless.
+Keep in mind that the simpler a coat, the more versatile it will be, and the longer it will look ageless.

 Examples of great coat options for various lifestyles

 - A well-made trench coat is always worth its money, as trench coats are so versatile.
 In a maritime mid-latitude climate like in the Pacific Northwest, New Zealand or West Europe, for instance, a coat worth the investment is a trench coat with wool lining that can be buttoned in on colder days and taken out when temperatures are not so unpleasant.
 See this post on what to look for in a trench coat.

 - When you drive a lot, a 3/4 or coat that just ends below your bum are great options to avoid that your coat gets caught in the door and will look dirty and wet once you descend.
 Virgin wool is a great fabric as it resists wrinkling.
 To test how easy the fabric wrinkles squeeze it between your fingers for a minute.
-The let it loose.
-If the wrinkle stays, the coat is not a great option when you drive alot or spend a lot of time sitting in your coat on a bus, tram or the subway.
+Then let it loose.
+If the wrinkle stays, the coat is not a great option when you drive a lot or spend a lot of time sitting in your coat on a bus, tram or the subway.

 - A shearling is a great insulator against cold and windy weather, but a nightmare in wet weather.
 Don’t shy away there are many ways not to look fat in a shearing.

 - Down coats are great in cold dry weather, but dry slowly and feel uncomfortably cold when the downs get moist.
 Thus, they are only suitable in cold dry weather.
 Note that a down coat may have up to 30% feathers and still are called down filled.
 Feathers are not as good insulators as downs are.
 Furthermore, they have quills that may stick thru non-tightly weaved fabric.
 Thus, read the label and look for 100% down filled.
 Also look for coats with small sewn compartments as the downs are subject to gravity.
 Wide compartments, especially when in vertical direction lead to uneven insulation.
 Not fun at all.
 Horizontal compartments are better from an insulating standpoint, but they add weight.

-- Puffer coats with high-quality synthetics fillings like microfiber can be as just as good insulators than down coats.
+- Puffer coats with high-quality synthetics fillings like microfiber can be just as good insulators than down coats.
 However, the filling has the advantage to dry faster than downs.

 Shearling, wool and downs from cold countries (e.g. Canada) are better insulators than those from countries with warm winters.